zioan/local-listing-backend/README.md

 ### Databases

 - **PostgreSQL**: Used as the primary database for storing all application data, including user information, listings, reviews, and messages.
+The database is provided by Code Institute.

 ### Other Tools & Services